cirosantilli/linux-cheat/posix/socket/index.md

 - type
 - protocol

-this are exactly the 3 parameters that the `socket` call receives
+this are exactly the 3 parameters that the `socket` call receives.

 ##domain